 Celebrate the Past, Present and Future of Computing

-The Compuseum™ will be a showcase forum for newest information technology releases surrounded by the legacy hardware and software that made it all possible.
+The Compuseum and our team assemble, curate and showcase the newest information technology releases surrounded by the legacy hardware and software that made it all possible.

 Assemble Epic Stuff.
 Be Challenged.